kessiey/nexus-sonar-jenkins-install/README.md

 To automatically start the containers when you start your instance, utilize the provided `start-containers.sh script`.
 This script starts both containers seamlessly.

-To access the shell of a container, execute the command: `docker exec -it <container-name> bash`
+To access the shell of a container, execute the command: `docker exec -it "container-name" bash`

 Replace <container-name> with the actual name of the container, which you can retrieve by running: `docker ps`